Turfjs/turf/packages/turf-line-split/README.md

 # lineSplit

-Split a Polygon|LineString based on a target Polygon|LineString
+Split a LineString by another GeoJSON Feature.

 **Parameters**